-- 5.1 To contribute to achieving SU's Vision 2030, as contained in the University's Institutional Intent and Strategy (2013-2018), so as to enable inclusivity and equitable access to SU for all prospective and current students and staff in pursuit of excellence. - 5.2 To facilitate effective learning and teaching, research, and service delivery at SU. - 5.3 To promote institutional and individual multilingualism as important differentiating characteristics of SU and its graduates.
+- 5.1 To give effect to section 29(2) (language in education) and 29(1)(b) (access to higher education) read with section 9 (equality and the prohibition against direct and indirect unfair discrimination) of the Constitution. - 5.2 To contribute to achieving SU's Vision 2030, as contained in the University's Institutional Intent and Strategy (2013-2018), so as to enable inclusivity and equitable access to SU for all prospective and current students and staff in pursuit of excellence. - 5.3 To facilitate effective learning and teaching, research, and service delivery at SU. - 5.4 To promote multilingualism as an important differentiating characteristic of SU.